AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-paimon-vs-iceberg-mutable-streams.md

 In an LSM-tree, incoming writes land in an in-memory buffer, which is periodically flushed to sorted files on disk.
 These sorted files are organized into levels (L0, L1, L2, and so on).
 Background compaction processes merge smaller files from lower levels into larger files at higher levels, resolving conflicts between earlier and later writes to the same key.

 For a CDC stream where the same row might be updated many times per minute, this has concrete benefits.
 New CDC events always write to the in-memory buffer and are flushed to the lowest level.
 The query engine reads the merged view across levels.
 The background compaction consolidates updates at rest without blocking writes.
-At no point does a query need to scan separate delete files and reconcile them against data files—the LSM-tree's merge logic handles this intrinsically.
+At no point does a query need to scan separate delete files and reconcile them against data files, the LSM-tree's merge logic handles this intrinsically.

 ![Architecture diagram comparing Paimon LSM-tree with in-memory buffer, SSTable file levels, and background compaction against Iceberg merge-on-read with separate data files and delete files requiring query-time merge](./images/paimon-vs-iceberg-mutable-streams/paimon-lsm-vs-iceberg-mor-architecture.png)